 It's also worth mentioning that Amex Membership Rewards is a 1:1 transfer partner with Choice Hotels, meaning cards like American Express® Gold Card and American Express® Green Card can effectively earn Choice Privilege Points.
 While I wouldn't recommend using all of your Membership Rewards this way—they can be worth a lot more if used for other types of redemptions—this can still be an easy method to top-off your account balance in a pinch.

 Choice tends to rotate between two types of buy point promotions: one offering 40% bonus points, and one offering a 30% discount.
-So, this 25% discount is a bit shy of the best offers that Choice offers.
-If you can score a high-value redemption this winter, it can certainly make sense to buy Choice points at 0.74¢ per point.
+The latter offers a slightly more favorable rate, meaning this matches the best offers that Choice offers.
+If you can score a high-value redemption this winter or spring, it can certainly make sense to buy Choice points at 0.71¢ per point.

 Additionally, Choice Privileges doesn't offer these promotions nearly as often as some other loyalty programs.
 So when they do, it's worth at least considering.

 Even with that said, it bears repeating that buying points probably won't make sense for most people.
 Make sure you have a great redemption in mind before you consider making a purchase.